DT Woodturning

 Q. Can I site my dummy outside?

-A. I would not recommend having your dummy outside, the weather and the Sun will cause the timber to split and due to the excess movement the glue joints might start to open up.
-It will also start to rot the wood.
-Green oak in my opinion is best to use for a dummy that is used outside, the arms and leg can be made from any timber as they can be removed from the dummy and stored indoors after use.
+If you want a dummy for use outside Green oak in my opinion is best to use, the arms and leg can be made from any timber as they can be removed from the dummy and stored indoors after use.
 The best option for a green oak dummy would be a stake in the ground or post dummy, the body of this type of dummy is longer than normal and sits in a specially prepared hole.
 You don’t need a frame or stand for this dummy.
-This type of dummy pre-dates the more modern wall or freestanding types that we use today.
+This type of dummy (Dai Jong) pre-dates the more modern wall or freestanding types that we use today.

 Q. Do you practice Wing Chun?